Skip to searchSkip to main content

 If you are not sure about how much laundry detergent you should use or the maximum drum load, you can weigh your laundry when it is dry.
 This way you know when the washing machine is full and also how much detergent you will need depending on how dirty your laundry is.
 However, on a gentle wash programme, don’t fully load the drum as you should usually only half or quarter fill it so that you can guarantee optimal washing results.

-Environmentally friendly wash programmes and temperatures
+Power saving wash programmes and temperatures

 You should avoid short wash programmes if you would like to save electricity.
 The washing machine needs to reach a certain temperature much faster on a shorter wash programme, which increases energy consumption in comparison to longer wash programmes in eco mode.

 You also don’t need to use a high spin cycle.
 The washing machine will consume less electricity with fewer revolutions during a wash.
+This also contributes to the longevity of your clothing.

 Tip